ExoQuery/terpal-sql/README.md

 Currently Terpal is supported
 * **On the JVM** using JDBC with: PostgreSQL, MySQL, SQL Server, Oracle, SQLite, and H2.
+* **On the JVM** using R2DBC via the terpal-sql-r2dbc module.
+Currently tested with PostgreSQL only.
 * **On Android, iOS, OSX, Linux and Windows** with SQLite

 Fistly, be sure that you have the following repositories defined: